 Local Directories

-Submit your business information to all the major directories like Angi, HomeAdvisor, Yelp, and BBB.
-As your address appears on more websites, Google begins to view your entire brand as an entity with a confirmed location.
+Google begins to view your entire brand as an entity with a confirmed location.
 As a result, you may start to rank higher for local searches.

 Directory listings help organize your NAP information for local rankings.
 Optimized citations give you a greater chance to rank within the Google 3-Pack.

-Helpful HVAC SEO Tips for 2023
+Helpful HVAC SEO Tips for 2026

 1) Focus on User Intent

-HVAC companies commonly mistake targeting low-conversion keywords because of a misinterpretation of user intent.
 Every user has a specific purpose with their search queries, typically transactional, informational, or navigational.
 Check out some examples of user intent below:

-transactional intent: emergency ac repair near me
+- Transactional intent: emergency ac repair near me

-informational intent: ac not turning on in house
+- Informational intent: ac not turning on in house

-navigational intent: dave’s best hvac company
+- Navigational intent: dave’s best hvac company

 2) Build Brand Authority

-Similarly, as more people search for your brand name online, Google begins recognizing your brand name as an entity.
 Combining brand building with SEO, social media marketing, and reputation management ensures a sustainable campaign that yields a substantial long-term ROI.

 3) Create a Custom Website

 SEO applies to every website, but custom websites typically perform better on search results.
 Everything from the codebase, photos, and navigation should be customized to fit your brand and impress visitors.
-Furthermore, a stand-out design can increase dwell time and other metrics.

-Custom websites also produce higher conversion rates for users who reach the homepage or service pages.
 Consumers would much rather see unique photos of you, your staff, and your equipment than generic stock photos they can find on thousands of other websites.
-Remember to insert calls-to-action (CTAs) throughout your website pages.
+Remember to include calls to action (CTAs) throughout your website pages.

 4) Measure Your SEO Campaign

 Tracking your SEO campaign helps you diagnose problems and establish data-driven benchmarks.
-Install Google Analytics tracking code in your website’s HTML and validate your domain on Google Search Console.
-These Google-based tools will help you monitor traffic, clicks, queries, and other essential data.
+Install the Google Analytics tracking code on your website’s HTML and validate your domain on Google Search Console.

-Google Search Console also provides insights about website errors such as mobile usability issues, indexing problems, and manual penalties.
-Aside from the technical insights, Search Console also helps you see which queries users submit when finding your various web pages and blog posts.
+Aside from the technical insights, Search Console also shows you which queries users submit when finding your web pages and blog posts.

-HVAC contractors can streamline Local SEO & Reputation Management with the DataPins tool.
-DataPins allows you to document jobs via schema check-ins that send geo-coordinates and other local signals to Google.
-DataPins also showcases recent jobs on your website in various cities.
+I recommend using software to document jobs via schema check-ins that send geo-coordinates and other local signals to Google.
+This allows you to showcase recent jobs on your website in various cities.